cds 1.4.0

 Intrusive containers and Hazard Pointer-like garbage collectors

 If you develop your intrusive container based on libcds library framework, you should take in the account the following.
-The main idea of garbage collectors (GC) based on Hazard Pointer schema is protecting a shared pointer by publishing it as a "hazard" one i.e. as a pointer that is changing at the current time and cannot be deleted at this moment.
-In intrusive container paradigm, the pointer to the node of the container and the pointer to the item stored in the container are not equal in the general case.
-However, any pointer to the node should be castable to the appropriate pointer to the container's item.
-In general, any item can be placed to some different intrusive containers simultaneously, and each of those container holds a unique pointer to its node that refers to the same item.
+The main idea of garbage collectors (GC) based on Hazard Pointer schema is protecting a shared pointer by publishing it as a "hazard" i.e. as a pointer that is changing at the current time and cannot be deleted at this moment.
+In intrusive container paradigm, the pointer to a node of the container and the pointer to a item stored in the container are not equal in the general case.
+However, any pointer to node should be castable to appropriate pointer to container's item.
+In general, any item can be placed to two or more intrusive containers simultaneously, and each of those container holds an unique pointer to its node that refers to the same item.
 When we protect a pointer, we want to protect an item pointer that is the invariant for any container stored that item.
-In your intrusive container, instead of protecting by GC's guard a pointer to an node you should convert it to the pointer to the item and then protect resulting item pointer.
+In your intrusive container, instead of protecting by GC's guard a pointer to node you should cast it to the pointer to item and then protect that item pointer.
 Otherwise an unpredictable result may occur.